Cher’s Famous Art

 Auguste Renoir, 1881, French Impressionist

-Local suburbs are helping restaurants stay afloat during the pandemic by allowing them to carve out patios on sidewalks and even streets to increase seating capacity.
+As the pandemic continues, local suburbs are helping restaurants stay afloat during the pandemic by allowing them to carve out patios on sidewalks and even streets to increase seating capacity.
 I love dining in outdoor cafes; it makes me feel very “European” even if I am in a local café.

 Renoir’s “Luncheon of the Boating Party” is one of my favorite outdoor dining paintings as it also has a view of water!
 I had the privilege of seeing Renoir’s masterpiece in person on a trip to Washington, D.C.
 Oil on canvas, it is fairly large (51” x 68).
 It is a great example of the Impressionist style of painting but is amazingly realistic at the same time.
 One thing I noticed was the glass of wine on the lower left hand side of the table.
 Even sitting 4 feet away, it was clearly red wine in a clear class.
 However, close up at 12″, it was just a bunch of smeared paint!